A Love Letter to You 4: Overview

-Of the project’s organisation, Redd stated in an interview with Lyrical Lemonade: “I studied the way I put all of my projects together and that’s how I came up with the concept for this album.
-To make it be one section about love, one section is alternative rock, one section is rap.”
+Of the project's organisation, Redd stated in an interview with Lyrical Lemonade: "I studied the way I put all of my projects together and that's how I came up with the concept for this album.
+To make it be one section about love, one section is alternative rock, one section is rap."
+Interviewed by Music Connection, Redd said that "basically the concept behind this mixtape is all aspects of love.
+The grunginess and the heart and the music together make it a work of art.
+It makes it sound like an album."
 Redd also used memes in some of the songs on the project, and makes frequent reference to popular culture, and elements of his childhood (including the Grinch and The Jungle Book).